LiskHQ/lisk-desktop/README.md

 ```

 ## Directory Layout
+Note: It might not exactly look like this everywhere because of legacy code/features.
+However, this is the layout that we try to follow
 ```
-├── __mocks__/                     # Modules used to mock dependencies for testing purpose.
+├── .husky/                        # Contains pre commit hook which checks that files are prettified before commiting.
 ├── app/                           # Electron based application that launces the react app.
 ├── build/                         # Build specific materials.
-├── config/                        # Automation scripts (Webpack configurations, i18n scanner, etc) ├── coverage/                      # Results of Jest test coverage.
+├── coverage/                      # Results of Jest test coverage.
 ├── dist/                          # Platform specific built outputs.
 ├── docs/                          # Project documentations such as contribution guides and development guidelines.
-├── i18n/                          # Localization files including setup scripts and translation json files.
 ├── libs/                          # Modules which can be consumed individually in other projects.
+│   ├── hardwareWallet/            # HardwareWallet integrations
+│   ├── wcm/                       # Wallet connect
 ├── node_modules/                  # 3rd-party libraries and utilities.
+├── setup/                         # The top most application layer, contains MainRouter and globally imported css files │   ├── config/                    # Automation scripts (Webpack configurations, i18n scanner, etc) │   ├── react/                     # React presentational components are located here.
+│   │   ├── app/                   # The bootstrap React application
+│   │   ├── assets/                # Static files (images, fonts, etc)
 ├── src/                           # Application source code.
-│   ├── app/                       # The bootstrap React application
-│   ├── assets/                    # Static files (images, fonts, etc)
-│   ├── components/                # React presentational components are located here.
-│   │   ├── screens/               # These are the component that represent screens with dedicated URL.
-│   │   ├── shared/                # These are the React components used at least in 2 other components (calendar, liskAmount, etc)
-│   │   └── toolbox/               # Basic elements with basic styles and functionality which are used in numerous places (button, input, etc)
-│   ├── constants/                 # Names, addresses, static configurations and other values used throughout the application │   ├── context/                   # React context configuration files │   ├── hooks/                     # React custom hooks │   ├── store/                     # Redux store resides here.
+│   ├── const/                     # Static configurations and other values used throughout the application │   ├── locales/                   # Contains the built localization files │   ├── modules/                   # Divided logic in domain specific areas, below is an example structure │   │   ├── hardwareWallet/        # Module/Domain
+│   │       ├── __fixtures__/      # Contains mock data for the hardwareWallet module
+│   │       ├── components/        # Components related to the hardwareWallet domain
+│   │       ├── hooks/             # Hooks related to the hardwareWallet domain
+│   │       ├── store/             # Redux encapsulated logic related to hardwareWallet domain
-│   │   ├── actions/               # Store actions reside here and are broken into script files dedicated to each system entity.
+│   │           ├── actions/       # HardwareWallet actions
-│   │   ├── middlewares/           # All the Redux middlewares are places here and have their dedicated script files based on the system entities.
+│   │           ├── selectors/     # HardwareWallet selectors
-│   │   ├── reducers/              # Redux reducers are located here. similar to actions and reducers, they are placed in script files named after the entity they represent.
+│   │           ├── reducers/      # HardwareWallet reducers
+│   │       ├── utils/             # Utils used in the hardwareWallet module.
+Global utils should be put in src/utils │   ├── redux/                     # Contains the root reducer, all other reducers are imported here.
+It also has legacy pattern, selectors and actions (these should now be encapsulted in its specific module)
+│   ├── routes/                    # Contains all routes in the application as well as modals │   │   ├── routes.js              # Route and modal paths with metadata.
+This object is used in all our links │   │   ├── routesMap.js           # Maps components to routes, it is used in the MainRouter.js │   ├── service/                   # Add services, such a mock services here │   ├── theme/                     # Themed components (Button, Input, ...)
-│   ├── utils/                     # Utility functions
+│   ├── utils/                     # Global utility functions used througout tha app
+        ├── i18n/                  # Localization setup
 └──test/                           # E2E tests written with Cypress.io and Cucumber; also some helpers used by unit test that live in /src
 ```